 Meadow Trail (Yellow) - .4 mile one way

 Trail begins a short walk up the hill from the Merrick House at Willow Grove Farm.
 Follow the tree line around the perimeter of a gently rolling meadow.
-At the far end, spend a quiet moment in the teepee, or sit at the crest of the hill and observe what the meadow has to offer.
+At the far end, sit at the crest of the hill and observe what the meadow has to offer.

 Field Trail (Green) - .2 mile one way

 Beginning where the Sherwood Farm Trail (orange) crosses the stream in the woods, this trail offers a brief climb to the upper fields of the Willow Grove Farm.
 Rest at the benches overlooking the field, or continue up the Willow Grove Trail (red).

 Willow Grove Trail (Red) - 1.1 miles one way

 This trail offers the parkís more strenuous climb, leading to the top of Cromwell Valley.
 Deer and other wildlife are often seen at this less frequented end of the park.
 The trail offers plenty of opportunities for detours to the Meadow Trail (yellow), Field Trail (green) or the mown paths through the upper fields.